microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 The proposed solution will add syntax to define each of these features aliased to a meaningful name, so that they can be defined in a header file.
 Then users will be able to use the header file, and use the feature by using the name.
-They will not have to see consider the inline SPIR-V. The proposed solution will also expect that the SPIR-V referenced is defined in the version of spirv-headers that was used to build DXC.
+They will not have to see the inline SPIR-V. The proposed solution will also expect that the SPIR-V referenced is defined in the version of spirv-headers that was used to build DXC.

 ### Execution modes

 The existing `vk::ext_execution_mode` is a builtin function.
-I'm guessing it was defined as a builtin function because the original designers want to be able to add an execution mode that was not yet defined in spirv-headers.
-Since we are not considering that workflow anymore, I propose that we define a new attribute `vk::spvexecutionmode(ExecutionMode)`.
+Using a function allows the `vk::ext_capability` and `vk::ext_extension` to be attached to the execution mode.
+This is useful for adding execution modes that was not yet present in SPIRV-headers.

+This design is awkward to use because the execution mode is only indirectly connected to the entry point.
+This proposal adds a new attribute `vk::spvexecutionmode(ExecutionMode)`, where `ExecutionMode` values are defined by SPIRV-Headers.
+Since the execution mode has to be defined by SPIRV-Headers, the compiler will be able to automatically add the required capabilities and extension.

 Then suppose we wanted to implement the [SPV_KHR_post_depth_coverage](http://htmlpreview.github.io/?https://github.com/KhronosGroup/SPIRV-Registry/blob/main/extensions/KHR/SPV_KHR_post_depth_coverage.html)